Group completions and the homotopical monadicity theorem: The homotopical context

 \subsection{\autoref{ass5}: the approximation theorem}

-As usual, we place ourselves in the context of Assumptions \ref{ass1} and \ref{ass2}.
-The verifications of Assumptions \ref{ass3} and \ref{ass4} do not require substantial work in any of our examples.
-The following assumption,\footnote{We call this assumption a theorem both because the ``approximation theorem'' has a long history and because, in contrast with the other assumptions, all of which make sense in greater generality, this assumption requires a theorem specific to the context at hand.} which assumes Assumptions \ref{ass1}, \ref{ass2}, and \ref{ass4}, is by far our most substantial one.
+We place ourselves in the context of Assumptions \ref{ass1} and \ref{ass2}, except that we ignore all references to simplicial objects in this section, and we also assume \autoref{ass4}.
+The following assumption,\footnote{We call this assumption a theorem both because the ``approximation theorem'' has a long history and because, in contrast with the other assumptions, all of which make sense in greater generality, this assumption requires a theorem specific to the context at hand.} is by far our most substantial one.
 It says that the monad $\bC$ is a homotopical approximation of the monad $\OM\SI$, and we will comment on its proof when we specialize our framework to examples.

 \begin{ass} [Approximation theorem] For an object $X\in \sT$, the map defined in \autoref{alpha} is a group completion.
 It is therefore a weak equivalence when $\bC X$ is grouplike. \end{ass}

 We will explain how to go from this result to \autoref{recprin} in \autoref{pfrecprin}, and we will explain how to go from \autoref{recprin} to \autoref{adjequiv} in \autoref{pfadjequiv}.